Textualize/textual/docs/introduction.md

 ## The App class

 The first step in building a Textual app is to import and extend the `App` class.
-Here's our basic app class with a few methods which we will cover below.
+Here's our basic app class with a few methods we will cover below.

 ```python title="stopwatch01.py"
 --8<-- "docs/examples/introduction/stopwatch01.py"